What is Energy Vision 2020?

 These investments mark a major expansion of the amount of clean, renewable energy serving our customers and provide a net cost savings at the same time.
 This is a win-win and represents our continued commitment to both diversify our energy resources and keep costs low.

 Coal and gas remain important industries in Wyoming.
-These investments can provide the benefits of diversifying the economy while supplementing existing jobs and industry.
+Energy Vision 2020 can provide the benefits of diversifying the economy while supplementing existing jobs and industry.

 We are doing this because we believe this is a significant benefit for our customers and saves money.
 We wouldn’t go forward with this if we didn’t see benefit for our customers.

-The additional transmission segment will also help the company deliver energy more efficiently and cost effectively, including from Wyoming wind and coal plants.
-Relieving transmission bottleneck will allow more effective use of existing resources like Dave Johnston and Wyodak, which are currently located behind transmission constraints.
+The additional transmission segment will also help the company deliver energy more efficiently and cost effectively, from resources including Wyoming wind and coal plants.
+Relieving transmission bottleneck will allow more efficient use of existing resources like Dave Johnston and Wyodak, which are currently limited due to transmission constraints.

 These investments mark a major expansion of the amount of clean, renewable energy serving Rocky Mountain Power and PacifiCorp customers, and will meet customer needs while costing customers less than any other alternatives.
 This is a win-win and represents our continued commitment to both diversify our energy resources and keep costs low.